 *Update: Bass Pro Shops 25% Sale

 There are tons of different styles of plastic worms.
-When you’re choosing a good plastic worm for largemouth, your best bet is to use a Yamamoto Senko Bait Plastic Worm.
-These are by far the most popular rubber worms for fishing, and it’s easy to see why.
-They have more weight to them than common worms, they’re more durable, and the added girth attracts bass much better than the competition.
+When you're choosing a good plastic worm for largemouth, your best bet is to use a Yamamoto Senko Bait Plastic Worm.
+These are by far the most popular rubber worms for fishing, and it's easy to see why.
+They have more weight to them than common worms, they're more durable, and their added girth attracts much better than the competition.

 Any angler from any state what plastic worm they recommend, and 9 out of 10 times they'll tell you about Senkos.
 They are the #1 Best Seller in the Fishing Jig Category on Amazon with 4.6 stars and over 1000 reviews.

 If you're not already using Senkos, you're in luck because this tip will make you catch far more largemouth.
 If you want to learn more about Gary Yamamoto Senko Worms, here's a helpful guide!

 Artificial Worms For Largemouth Bass

 When fishing for largemouth bass with soft plastic lures, the best option is to use rubber or plastic worms.
 These guys will shred fish year-round and can be combined with almost any fishing style.